 Charles Stevens | Project Founder

 Having observed the development underway along the Silk Road during the Beijing to Tehran Expedition, I wanted to engage with the infrastructure integration, investment opportunities and expanding trade networks as part of China's BRI strategy across the length of Eurasia.
 I hope this project will provide insight into the increasing economic connectivity, the key strategic reaches and the realised implementation of this initiative during an important phase in its growth.
-As the world's economic centre of gravity shifts decisively east it is vital to understand these pivotal international developments.
+As the world's economic centre of gravity shifts decisively towards Asian geographies it is vital to understand these pivotal international developments.

 I am excited to, once again, immerse myself in the history of the Silk Road and to see how the local communities who live along its corridors are being affected by its revival.

 Currently a sophomore at Georgetown University, I am majoring in Russian with a minor in Physics.
 Since a young age I have travelled extensively and was drawn to visiting rich and unexplored regions.
 My interest in this project is twofold.
 Firstly, it will provide an interesting insight into how BRI is affecting the major languages in the countries we are traveling through.
 Also, the scope of this infrastructure project will provide a greater appreciation of the methods and practices employed in large scale development projects outside of Western Europe and America.